TheJaredWilcurt/vue-options-api-constants-plugin/README.md

 ## Downsides

 * Ctrl+Click from the template to the defintion doesn't work with Intellisense/VSCode.
 However, this may be fixable with some editor hints, as other tools, like Vuelidate and Pinia don't have this issue.
 If you know how to fix this, create a PR.
-* This is a plugin, so by definition it is non-standard.
-Perhaps, if this plugin becomes popular (*tell your friends*), then this functionality could be officially built into Vue.